 In order to receive their bachelor’s degree, students must complete the program with a minimum 2.0 grade point average.
 In addition, students at EU Business School Munich must present and defend a thesis as well as two final case studies (one marketing case and one related to the student’s major).

 In order to receive their MBA degree, students must complete each term, and the overall program, with a minimum 3.0 grade point average.
-In addition, students at European University Munich must present and defend a final capstone (thesis) project related to their specialization.
+In addition, students at EU Munich must present and defend a final capstone (thesis) project related to their specialization.

 cum laude for a cumulative GPA of 3.20-3.49;

 magna cum laude for a cumulative GPA of 3.50-3.79;

 summa cum laude for a cumulative GPA of 3.8 or above.

 Graduation with academic honors represents outstanding work within the requirements of a given major or specialization and significant effort in addition to those minimum requirements.
 Excellence in these areas is measured by overall GPA, performance in designated gateway courses within a major and completion of a thesis.

 Academic honesty is a fundamental value in education.
 EU Business School enforces a strict academic ethics code to which all students must adhere.
 Academic dishonesty includes, but is not limited to: plagiarism, attempted theft of academic records or examinations and alteration of grades.
 Any of these offenses will result in automatic failure of the course and/or expulsion from the university.